Children's Hospital is part of the UPMC family.

 Before you leave, please ask us about your child's Krabbe disease diagnosis, treatment, or anything else on your mind.

-You can expect to meet with our team to review the testing results and explain the next steps during your visit.
+You will meet with our team to review your child’s test results and explain the next steps during your visit.

 You can also find your child's test results on MyCHP — Children's patient portal.
 MyCHP portal lets you manage your child's health online.